Rider's Guide

 • Users must notify the Transit Operator of any changes of information such as address, phone number, etc.

+TheBus will develop ADA Complementary Paratransit Guidelines to help users understand the processes required to use the service and to ensure quality service for all passengers with disabilities.
 Please also refer to the Rider Code of Conduct, Policy MT-003, and the Rider Code of Conduct Guidelines for all passengers who ride fixed-route or the demand response vehicles.

-complementary Americans with Disability Act (ADA) service to its transit system.
-The service assists riders whose origins and destinations are within 3/4 mile of the fixed-route system, but are unable to access the fixed-route transit service because of a documented disability qualified under the federal Americans with Disabilities Act (ADA).
+Hernando County's Public Transportation System, TheBus, features an ADA Complementary Paratransit service.
+The service assists riders whose origins and destinations are within ¾ mile of the fixed-route system, but are unable to access the fixed-route transit service because of a documented disability qualified under the federal Americans with Disabilities Act (ADA).
 This guide was developed to help users understand the processes required to use the service and to ensure quality service for all passengers with disabilities.

 Application Process